 Over the course of my academic journey, I continued working at gardening jobs, at garden centers, and even a short period of co-owning a small tree care business.
 None of these jobs felt like my true “calling,” and I longed to find rewarding work with meaning.
 After doing some deep soul searching, I decided to start my own business, again, to pick up where I left off and aim to reach greater heights.
 With the help of the small business resources at Mercy Corps NW, I obtained my landscape contractor license, then became bonded and insured.
 Piece by piece, I built my business and gained momentum.

-Land stewardship is by far the most meaningful work I’ve ever done, and I want to share the importance of it and how others may share this rewarding experience.
-I invite you to follow along with this story and learn how you, too, can become a steward of the land.
+Land stewardship is by far the most meaningful work I’ve ever done.
+I invite you to follow along with my story as I share pieces along the way.
+I hope you, too, will become a steward of the land.

 OLCB License #9280 • Bonded and insured • Verify